Robustness and sample complexity of model-based MARL for general-sum Markov games: Conclusion

-In this paper, we show that MPE are robust to model approximation and provide sample complexity bounds for computing an approximate MPE.
-In particular, we show that any MPE for an approximate or perturbed game is an approximate MPE of the original game.
+In this paper, we quantify how robust MPE are to model approximations given the degree of approximation in the approximate game.
 We provide bounds on the degree of approximation based on the approximation error in the reward and transition functions and properties of the value function of the MPE.
 We also present coarser, instance independent upper bounds, which do not depend of the value function but only depend on the properties of the reward and transition function of the approximate game.
+Using these approximation bounds, we provide sample complexity bounds for computing an approximate MPE using a generative model.

 An interesting feature of the results is that the approximation bounds depend on the choice of the metric on probability spaces.
 We work with a class of metrics known as IPMs and specialize our results for two specific choices of IPMs: total variation distance and Wasserstein distance.
 However, the results are applicable to any IPM.
 For games with high-dimensional state spaces, metrics such as maximum mean discrepancy \citep{Sriperumbudur2008} might be more appropriate.